polterguy/polterguy.github.io/dashboard/hyper-ide/index.md

 faq:
   - q: "What is Hyper IDE?"
     a: "Hyper IDE is Magic's integrated development environment, running in your browser.
 It lets you browse and edit every file on your cloudlet, with syntax highlighting and autocomplete for Hyperlambda."
+  - q: "Can I debug Hyperlambda in Hyper IDE?"
+    a: "Yes.
+Click Debug instead of Invoke in the execution dialog, and Magic records every slot the file invokes, letting you step through the execution afterwards and see the entire lambda object as it looked after each step."
+  - q: "Does debugging slow down my cloudlet?"
+    a: "No. Recording is opt-in per execution and lives only in memory - code you run normally is completely unaffected, and nothing is written to disk."
+  - q: "Can I see what happened when my code throws an exception?"
+    a: "Yes, and that is where it helps most.
+The statement that threw is highlighted in red in both the step list and the code, and every step leading up to it is preserved - so you can see the state your code had built up at the moment it failed."
   - q: "Can Hyper IDE generate code for me using AI?"
     a: "Yes.
 Write a description of what you want your code to do, select it, and click Generate - or use the 'Where the Machine Creates the Code' bar below the editor.
 The Hyperlambda Generator transforms your English into working Hyperlambda in seconds."
   - q: "Is the AI code generation free?"